clessn/clellm/README.md

 ollama_prompt("Why is the sky blue?", model = "llama2", print_result = TRUE)
 ```

-## License

-This package is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.